DETAILED ACTION

 Claim 16 is allowed because the prior art of record fails to disclose or suggest a method of supplying power including the limitation “wherein generating the representative version of the current flowing through the pass transistor comprises driving, with the amplifier, a gate of another transistor, the other transistor being a same transistor type as the pass transistor to generate the representative version of the current” in addition to other limitations recited therein.

-Claim 18 is allowed because the prior art of record fails to disclose or suggest a method of supplying power including the limitation “wherein the selecting further comprises controlling a second multiplexer including a first input coupled to a reference voltage source and a second input coupled to a reference current source” in addition to other limitations recited therein
+Claim 10 is allowed because the prior art of record fails to disclose or suggest a power supply circuit including the limitation further comprising: a current sensing circuit including an input coupled to a control node of the LDO regulator circuit, the first input of the LDO regulator circuit being coupled to a reference node; and a second multiplexer including a first input coupled to an output of the LDO regulator circuit, a second input coupled to an output of the current sensing circuit, and an output coupled to a second input of the LDO regulator circuit“ in addition to other limitations recited therein.

 Conclusion